Chaozhuang22/chaozhuang22.github.io/_pages/featured.md

     - label: "Read More"
       url: "https://chaozhuang22.github.io/data-analysis/soccertrack/"
   caption: "The collective motion of two teams during a soccer game."
-excerpt: "A visualization study on the teamplay dynamics of soccer."
+excerpt: "A visualization study on the teamplay dynamics of a soccer game."
 intro:
   - excerpt: 'This site is used to publish notes about topics that I have learned and read.
   It also serves as a personal portfolio showcasing projects that I have beening working on.